jojozhuang/jojozhuang.github.io/_popular/javapractice/java-remote-debugging-with-eclipse.md

 > Tutorial for how to remote debugging with Eclipse.

 ## 1. Introduction
-In the posting  we learned how to debug a Java application with Java debugger (JDB).
+In the posting [Using Java Debugger]({% link _popular/javapractice/using-java-debugger.md %}), we learned how to debug a Java application with Java debugger (JDB).
 In this posting, I will introduce how to debug the same Java application in Eclipse, which would be much easier and more convenient than using JDB.

 ## 2. Debugging in Eclipse
 ### 2.1 Preparing Project